stepmat/Codenames_GPT/README.md

 * Open gpt_manager.py and add your OpenAI API key near the top of the file where it says "Enter Your API key here".
 * After this, you should be able to use the codemaster_gpt and guesser_gpt agents.
 * For example, running "python run_game.py players.codemaster_gpt.AICodemaster players.guesser_gpt.AIGuesser" will perform a single round game between both GPT agents.

+## CoG 2024 Results

+Full results for the paper "Prompt Engineering ChatGPT for Codenames", presented at IEEE CoG 2024, are located in the results.zip file.
+To replicate these results for a specific prompt engineering technique, uncomment the desired technique section in codemaster_gpt.py and then run GPT_experiments.py